truenas/documentation/content/SCALE/SCALETutorials/Apps/CommunityApps/SyncthingCharts.md

 {{< trueimage src="/images/SCALE/Apps/SyncthingChartsDetailsScreen.png" alt="Syncthing Charts Details Screen" id="Syncthing Charts Details Screen" >}}

-Click **Install** to open the **Install Sycnthing** screen.
+Click **Install** to open the **Install Syncthing** screen.

 Application configuration settings are presented in several sections, each explained below.
-To find specific fields click in the **Search Input Fields** search field, scroll down to a particular section or click on the section heading on the navigation area in the upper-right corner.
+To find specific fields, click in the **Search Input Fields** search field, scroll down to a particular section or click on the section heading on the navigation area in the upper-right corner.

 {{< trueimage src="/images/SCALE/Apps/InstallSyncthingChartsScreen.png" alt="Install Syncthing Screen" id="Install Syncthing Screen" >}}